Constellation-Labs/documentation-hub/sdk/metagraph-framework/05-data/01-overview.md

 ---
-title: Data Application Overview
+title: Data Application Module
 sidebar_label: Overview
 hide_table_of_contents: false
 ---

 <intro-end />

-The Data Application (or Data API) is a module available to Currency Framework developers to ingest and validate custom data types through their metagraphs.
+The Data Application (or Data API) is a module available to Metagraph Framework developers to ingest and validate custom data types through their metagraphs.
 It's a set of tools for managing data interactions within the metagraph that is flexible enough to support a wide range of application use cases such as IoT, NFTs, or custom application-specific blockchains.

 :::info Example Code
 Want to jump directly to a code example?
 A number of examples can be found on Github under the [Metagraph Examples](https://github.com/Constellation-Labs/metagraph-examples/tree/main/examples) repo.